-As a junior associate in Budapest, I work on intellectual property, information technology, privacy and data protection matters for our national and international clients from various sectors including electronics, pharmaceuticals, automotive and IT.
+As a junior associate in Budapest, I work on information technology, privacy and data protection matters for our national and international clients from various sectors including electronics, pharmaceuticals, automotive and IT.

 In my role, I work closely with local and international partners and senior lawyers of the firm to ensure that we best serve our clients' needs.
 I particularly enjoy taking part in various projects aiming at delivering innovative solutions for our clients.